awsdocs/amazon-s3-developer-guide/doc_source/LLAbortMPUJava.md

 # Abort a multipart upload<a name="LLAbortMPUJava"></a>

-You can abort an in\-progress multipart upload by calling the `AmazonS3Client.abortMultipartUpload()` method\.
+You can stop an in\-progress multipart upload by calling the `AmazonS3Client.abortMultipartUpload()` method\.
 This method deletes all parts that were uploaded to Amazon S3 and frees the resources\.
 You provide the upload ID, bucket name, and key name\.

 **Example**
-The following example shows how to abort multipart uploads using the low\-level Java API\.
+The following example shows how to stop multipart uploads using the low\-level Java API\.

 ```
 import com.amazonaws.AmazonServiceException;